Don’t wave the white flag at Barrie’s winter season just yet.

 The average winter temperature in Barrie from December to February is about -6C, he said, but warmer weather brings other sorts of trouble.

-“It puts you in that sweet zone for freezing rain, ice pellets or a mixture of them,” Phillips said, noting Barrie had some of that Sunday.
-“So you’re never sure what you pray for.
+“It puts you in that sweet zone for freezing rain, ice pellets or a mixture of them,” Phillips said, “so you’re never sure what you pray for.

 “If you want a milder-than-normal winter, you may end up with the stuff that’s hard to deal with, for driving and power outages, and things like that.”